coursera-dl/coursera-dl/README.md

 1. Video names have a number in them, but this does not correspond to the actual order.
 Manually renaming them is a pain.
 2. Using names from the syllabus page provides more informative names.
-3. Using a wget in a forloop picks up extra videos which are not posted/linked, and these are sometimes duplicates.
+3. Using a wget in a for loop picks up extra videos which are not posted/linked, and these are sometimes duplicates.

 *DownloadThemAll* can also work, but this provides better names.

-Inspired in part by [youtube-dl] by which I've downloaded many other good videos such those from Khan Academy.
+Inspired in part by [youtube-dl] by which I've downloaded many other good videos such as those from Khan Academy.

 Features
 --------

-  * Intentionally detailed names, so that it will display and sort properly on most interfaces (e.g., MX Video on Andriod phone).
+  * Intentionally detailed names, so that it will display and sort properly on most interfaces (e.g., MX Video on Android phone).
   * Regex-based section (week) and lecture name filters to download only certain resources.
   * File format extension filter to grab resource types you want.
-  * Login credentials accepted on command-line or from .netrc file
+  * Login credentials accepted on command-line or from `.netrc` file
   * Tested on Linux, Mac and Windows.